Airtel deploys captive private network at Mahindra's Chakan unit in partnership with TechM | Technology

 - India

-Telecom operator Bharti Airtel has deploy 5G based captive private network at Mahindra's Chakan manufacturing facility in partnership with IT firm Tech Mahindra, the companies said in a joint statement on Thursday.
+Telecom operator Bharti Airtel has deployed 5G based captive private network at Mahindra's Chakan manufacturing facility in partnership with IT firm Tech Mahindra, the companies said in a joint statement on Thursday.

 This deployment makes Mahindra's facility India's first 5G-enabled auto manufacturing unit.